Six tips for a successful phone interview

-After selecting job applicants from their CVs, an increasing number of recruiters are conducting a telephone interview to decide whether potential candidates will make it to the next round, a face-to-face interview.
+After selecting job applicants from their résumés, an increasing number of recruiters are conducting a telephone interview to decide whether potential candidates will make it to the next round, a face-to-face interview.
 Whether it’s for an internship or permanent employment, in marketing, finance, or even engineering, there’s no escaping the rise in popularity of the telephone interview.
 You will have 15 to 20 minutes to win the recruiter over—this is your chance to show them you’re exactly what they need.
 Here, Welcome to the Jungle explains how to nail that telephone interview in six simple steps:

 1. Don’t pick up the phone

 You’re looking for a job and have applied for several vacancies.
-You’re waiting for someone to get back to you, then out of the blue, an unsaved or unknown numbers calls you.
+You’re waiting for someone to get back to you, then out of the blue, an unsaved or unknown number calls you.
 It looks like it might be a recruiter!
 Don’t rush in.
 If you pick up the phone straight away, you will probably waste a few precious minutes trying to remember the job description, what the company does, any specific information, and so on, and your interview will get off to a shaky start.
 Have you already answered?
-Then say that you are busy, take their contact details and ask them when you can call them back.
-Ideally, wait for the person to leave a voice message to find out who they are, and the company and the vacancy they are calling about.
+Then say that you are busy, take their contact details, and ask them when you can call them back.
+Ideally, wait for the person to leave a voice message to find out who they are, the company, and the vacancy they are calling about.
 Remember to make sure your voicemail greeting is serious and professional.

 Take your time to gather all the information you need and get yourself in the best possible position—have your notes at hand, make sure you are in a quiet place and have optimal network coverage, and so on—so you are relaxed and focused before calling back.
 This exchange will be your first initial contact with the company so you do need to make a good impression.